larray-project/larray/README.rst

 .. _start-intro:

-LArray is open source Python library that aims to provide tools for easy exploration and manipulation of N-dimensional labelled data structures.
+LArray is an open source Python library that aims to provide tools for easy exploration and manipulation of N-dimensional labelled data structures.

 Library Highlights